Extension of licenses

-Customers whose jetty and boat ramp licence has expired will now be extended to 30 June 2019 based on current licence conditions, which includes a CPI increase of 2.2 per cent.
+Customers whose jetty and boat ramp licence/s were previously extended to 30 June 2019, have now been extended through to 30 June 2020.
+This extension is based on current licence conditions, and includes the normal Consumer Price Index increase of 1.2 per cent.

 - Unlicensed structures – GMW will complete an extensive survey over the remainder of 2018 and into 2019 of all structures to now include those that are currently not licensed

 - Allowable structures – criteria for appropriate engineering standards, environmental standards and address user and public safety

 - Construction standards – specifically minimum and maximum sizes, and what is appropriate at individual storage environments

 - Management controls – which seek to allow the controlled development of public and private infrastructure on storages that we manage.
 Management controls also help to facilitate recreational use of the waterway where this does not impact on operational requirements of the water storage.

 - Consideration of historical use and licensing – taking into account foreshore infrastructure which has been in place for some time

 Read a summary of the feedback here.

 This page will continue to be updated as new information becomes available.